WPChill/modula-lite/readme.txt

 4. Responsive galleries created with Modula

 == Changelog ==
+= 2.12.11 - 26.03.2025 =
+Fixed: Import sources are now queried only on the Modula settings page.
+Update: Improved code formatting for the gallery template.

 = 2.12.10 - 19.03.2025 =
 Updated: Twitter icon to X icon.
 Added: Upsells in gallery edit screen.